 Papers that are simply descriptions of programs or services will generally not be accepted, nor will ‘promotional pieces’ more suitable for a newsletter.

-The word count for these papers should be 1500–2000 words (excluding references, figures and tables).
+The word count for these papers should be 1500–2000 words (excluding references and figures but including abstract, key points and tables).
 These manuscripts are peer reviewed and can be commissioned or proffered.

 The journal publishes brief reports of:

-The word count for these papers should be 600–800 words (excluding references, figures and tables).
+The word count for these papers should be 600–800 words (excluding references and figures but including tables).
 They are peer reviewed and can be commissioned or proffered.

-We also welcome your letters and will publish correspondence about our editorial content in this section.
-Please send your correspondence via the Contact us page or via email to the Editor Ms Nyssa Skilton.
+We welcome your letters and will publish correspondence about our editorial content in this section.
+Please send your correspondence via the Contact us page or via email to the Editor.
 Letters should be no longer than 350 words and submitted no later than eight weeks after publication of the original article.